erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 #### Github

-I recommend all students create a [Github](https://github.com/) account for a few reasons:
+I recommend all CS students create a [Github](https://github.com/) account for a few reasons:

 * Github is a great product and it's free
 * Github recognizes the social aspects of software development and provides tools for working collaboratively and discovering like-minded developers